marcuj/create-art-store/APIDOC.md

 `400` error: "Must be logged in."
 - Occurs when user is not logged in

-`400` error: "Given parameter(s) does not exist."
+`400` error: "Given parameter value(s) does not exist."
-- Occurs when given buyer username, seller username, transaction ID, or listing ID does not exist
+- Occurs when given buyer username, seller username, transaction ID, or listing ID does not exist in the database

 ## Retrieving Previous Login
 **Endpoint:** `/storage`